elusivecodes/FyreValidation/README.md

 **Clear**

-Clear all rules from the Validator.
+Clear all rules from the *Validator*.

 ```php
 $validator->clear();